Igalia/wpewebkit.org/_posts/blog-06-integrating-wpe.md

 and finishing the request instead with `webkit_uri_scheme_request_finish_with_response()`.

+Note that WebKit cuts some corners when using CORS with custom URI schemes: handlers will *not* receive preflight `OPTIONS` requests.
+Instead, the CORS headers from the replies are inspected, and if access needs to be denied then the data stream with the response contents is discarded.

 In addition to providing a complete CORS-enabled custom URI scheme [example](https://gist.github.com/aperezdc/74809a6cd617faf445c22097a47bcb50), we recommend the [Will It CORS?](https://httptoolkit.com/will-it-cors) tool to help troubleshoot issues.